araichev/vegehead/README.rst

 - Learn the basics of `reStructuredText <https://en.wikipedia.org/wiki/ReStructuredText>`_
 - Fork this repository
 - Add your recipes
-- Request a code review (issue a merge/pull request)
+- Request a code review (issue a merge request)

 Todo